 Failure to achieve favorable renewals of service contracts could negatively affect our business.
 Our contracts with our customers for outsourced data processing and electronic payment transaction processing services generally run for a period of seven or more years.
 We will continue to experience a significant number of these contracts coming up for renewal each year.
 Renewal time presents our customers with the opportunity to consider other providers or to renegotiate their contracts with us, including reducing the services we provide or negotiating the prices paid for our services.
-If we are not successful in achieving high renewal rates upon favorable terms, or if inflation or costs outpace our contractual ability to adjust pricing during our contractual terms, our revenues and profit margins will suffer.
+If we are not successful in achieving high renewal rates upon favorable terms, revenues and profit margins will suffer.
+We may experience increased costs for services from our third-party vendors due to inflation or other cost expansion, but because our customer contracts typically have longer terms than our vendor contracts, our ability to pass on those higher costs to customers may be limited.
+If inflation or costs outpace our contractual ability to adjust pricing during the contractual terms of our customer contracts, our revenues and profit margins could be negatively impacted.